tien271/cordova-plugin-photo-library/README.md

 requestAuthorization is cross-platform method, that works in following way:

 - On android, will ask user to allow access to storage
 - On ios, on first call will open permission prompt.
-If user denies it subsequent calls will open setting page of your app, where user should enable access to Photos.
+If user denies it and `iOSOpenSettingsOnDeny` is set to `true` (default) subsequent calls will open setting page of your app, where user should enable access to Photos.

 ```js
 cordova.plugins.photoLibrary.requestAuthorization(